sourcelens/Ultimate_Introduction_to_Programming_Concepts_via_Python/Questions/Q_1_ComputerProgrammingConceptsviaPython/ComputerProgrammingConceptsviaPython_Quiz.md

 **Description**

-a) Primary memory of a computer is RAM or Random Access Memory.

-b) Disk is the Secondary Memory of a computer.
+ Disk is the Secondary Memory of a computer.

-c) Tertiary storage comprises high-capacity data archives designed to incorporate vast numbers of removable media, such as tapes or optical disks.
-Examples of tertiary storage are Magnetic tape, optical disk, and optical tapes.

-d) It is not correct.

 ---
 ---